Harpo3/archsimian/README.md

 <b>(TL;DR) Quickstart:</b>

-1. Rate all tracks rated in MediaMonkey you want to include in this program.
+1. Rate all tracks in MediaMonkey you want to include in this program.
 You should have 1,000 or more for it to work well.
 MediaMonkey should be "auto-organizing" your library and filenames should not have spaces in them.
 Library tree should look like drive:/artist/album/song.

 2. A one-star rating is special in Archsimian.
 Assign one-star in MediaMonkey for new tracks you have not yet rated.
 This tells ArchSimian to include them in the selection process.